clintmckenna/oTree-Whisper/README.md

 # oTree Whisper API

-This is a simple app that demonstrates Open AI's Whisper API for [oTree](https://www.otree.org/).
+This is a simple app that demonstrates Open AI's [Whisper API](https://openai.com/index/whisper/) for [oTree](https://www.otree.org/).
 Please feel free to leave any feedback or open an issue if you spot a problem.
 I have only tested this in Windows 11 using Chrome.

 ## Recording and Translation
 The Start button will trigger a recording.
 Using oTree Live Pages function, the Stop button will save the base64 and webm file, and run this through Whisper.

-Each file is saved to the static directory, although you should consider using an s3 bucket or something if this does not scale well.
+Update: for security and data concerns, Chris from oTree has advised to not save audio files directly to the server.
+I have updated the app to write to an Amazon S3 bucket.
+This is then read as a temporary file and sent to Whisper API via the requests package.
 The base64 text and transcript are saved to the player variables.

 <img src="https://raw.githubusercontent.com/clintmckenna/oTree-Whisper/master/screenshot.png" alt="screenshot" width="500"/>